 The red cedar, Juniperus virginiana, is also known as Eastern Red Cedar, Eastern Juniper, Red Juniper or Pencil Cedar.
 It is native to eastern North America from southeastern Canada to the Gulf of Mexico.

-While the trees produces seed cones that are berry-like and dark blue purple in color, it is actually the bark and roots that will produce a purple dye.
+While the trees produce seed cones that are berry-like and dark blue-purple in color, it is actually the bark and roots that will produce a purple dye.
 The bark is reddish-brown, fibrous, and peels off in narrow strips.
 The heartwood is pinkish-to brownish-red and releases its color when boiled.Continue to 16 of 17 below.

 16 of 17